Tanmaypatil123/crypto-rest-api/README.md

 # crypto-rest-api
-crypto rest api made using fastify and cheerioi for scraping .
+crypto rest api made using fastify and cheerio for scraping .